More than Academics: How Well Public Schools Provide Emotional Support

 The American Academy of Pediatrics released its policy recommendations for school-based recommendations in June 2004 and re-affirmed its policy recommendations in August 2009.
 The AAP’s policy recommendations for public schools include:

 • Prevention Programs.
-Schools should implement preventative mental health programs that include opportunities for students to “build developmental assets and resilience to other stresses,” as well as mental health curricula that are incorporated into other health curricula.
+Schools should implement preventative mental health programs that include opportunities for students to “build developmental assets and resilience to other stresses,” as well as mental health curricula incorporated into other health curricula.

 • Clear Communication.
 There should be clear communication between school psychologists, school guidance counselors, other school mental health providers, teachers, school administrators, and families in planning and executing mental health prevention programs and treatment.

 • Teacher Training and Clear Protocols.
 Teachers and other school staff members should be trained to recognize symptoms of mental health issues and to respond appropriately to these symptoms when they arise in students.
-The process for referring a student to a mental health professional (within the school or within the larger community) should be streamlined with written protocols and regularly evaluated for effectiveness
+The process for referring a student to a mental health professional (within the school or the larger community) should be streamlined with written protocols and regularly evaluated for effectiveness

 This TEDTalk discusses the importance of mental health support in high school.